cwiejack/tcstatus/README.md

 education project to learn more about kotlin and vaadin

 # content
-simple Teamcity Server build status monitor application
+simple Teamcity Server latestBuild status monitor application